SnowConvert AI - SQL Server-Azure Synapse Functional Differences

 ;

-This warning appears in Table-Valued User Defined Functions when the system cannot determine a column’s return type during conversion.
-In these cases, STRING is automatically used as the default type to match the CAST operation in the SELECT statement.
+This EWI is added in Table-Valued User Defined Functions where the return type of a column can not be determined during the conversion.
+STRING is used as a default to match the CAST operation in the SELECT statement <!–TODO: search for a broken reference.->

 CREATE FUNCTION GetDepartmentInfo()